-WASHINGTON (AP) — Donald Trump finally gave Republicans what they've spent months begging him to deliver: a pivot to presidential behavior.
+WASHINGTON (AP) — Donald Trump finally gave Republicans what they've spent months begging him to deliver: a pivot to presidential.

 The question now is how long it lasts.
 Days, weeks, months — or simply until the next tweet?

-Just a little more than a month into his presidency, the new president clearly wanted to use his first speech to Congress to reset the chaotic start of his administration.
+Just a little more than a month into his presidency, Trump clearly wanted to use his first speech to Congress to reset a chaotic start to his administration.

 Gone was the dark tone that marked his inaugural address, replaced by optimism and pleas for bipartisan support.
-Standing before lawmakers, Supreme Court justices and military leaders, the famously unrestrained Trump was softer, sober and practically subdued.
+Standing before lawmakers, Supreme Court justices and military leaders on Tuesday night, the famously unrestrained politician was softer, sober and verged on diplomatic.

-But though the prime-time address to Congress and the nation wrapped Trump's signature nationalistic politics in presidential prose, it is unlikely to overcome the deep divisions created by his first few weeks in office.
+But while his prime-time address wrapped his nationalistic politics in more presidential prose, it's unlikely to overcome the deep divides created by his first few weeks in office.